LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿RNN's do well with Tanh
   * ﻿﻿For everything else
     * ﻿﻿Start with ReLU
-    * ﻿﻿If you need to do better, try Leaky ReLU
+    * ﻿﻿If performance needs to do better, try Leaky ReLU
     * ﻿﻿Last resort: PReLU, Maxout
     * ﻿﻿Swish for really deep networks
-  * Leaky ReLU or PReLU are the answer to dying ReLU, while the latter is computationally expensive slope calculations along with the weights in said NN
+  * Leaky ReLU or PReLU are the answer to dying ReLU, while the latter has computationally expensive slope calculations along with the weights in said NN

 ### Evaluate machine learning models.
   * Avoid overfitting/underfitting (detect and handle bias and variance)